 Our goal Measure Current performance (2023/2024 Annual Report) Performance targets 2025 - 2034 Residents continue to have access to a Council cemetery within a reasonable travelling distance Customer Proximity A cemetery is located withing easy driving distance (10km) of district townships.
 New Measure Baseline to be established 90% All burials adhere to the relevant legislation Legislative compliance: Standards for burial adhere to Cemeteries and Cremations Act 1964 or any replacement legislation Achieved 100% 44/44 Interments Hokitika: 39 Kumara: 4 Ross: 1 100% Cemetery operations continue to be carried out in a respectful, accurate and efficient manner.
 Customer Satisfaction: The number of service requests received per cemetery.
 Achieved Hokitika: 2 Kumara: 0 Ross: 0 Hokitika: ≤ 5 Kumara: ≤ 5 Ross: ≤ 5 The level of satisfaction as recorded in an annual survey of funeral directors.
-Why this is important: New Measure to be implemented 2026/2027 Baseline to be established ≥70% We want our cemeteries to be pleasant resting places for departed community members.
-The Act recognises a variety of different types of burial land.
-It also contains severa specific provisions around controlling and managing these places and outlines the statutory restrictions that apply.
+New Measure to be implemented 2026/2027 Baseline to be established ≥ 70% Why this is important: We want our cemeteries to be members. e pleasant resting places for de parted community The Act recognises a variety of different types of burial land.
+It also contains several specific provisions around controlling and managing these places and outlines the statutory restrictions that apply.
 Council wants to meet its statutory obligations for burials.

-For the 2025/2026 year this activity will make up 0.5% of Council's revenue.
+For the 2025/2026 year this activity will make up 0.9% of Council's revenue.

 Paid for from

 General rates/UAGC Targeted rates Other revenue

-\$287,850 \$- \$50,900
+\$284,567 \$- \$50,900